Stocks in the Spotlight - thespotlite.net - Click here to go home!

 This is the kind of market where the smaller companies and the newer companies may be the better place to be.
 Small stocks tend to move on their own and not so much with current events.
 A choice small stock is a great place to be in such confusing markets.
 If the move is a good one, the smaller stock will climb at a greater percentage, allowing a stronger return on fewer dollars.

 Continue to look for stocks near the lower end of the trading range with strong daily volume, and growing revenue, for the best bargains.
-Avoid stocks that seldom have news.
+Avoid stocks that seldom have news and have stayed down too long.

 Two Very Important Rules To Follow